 7.2 Parental and pupil engagement

-Parents and carers will be made aware of the content of this policy and all relevant protocols through [explain e.g the school website and regular newsletters.]
+Parents and carers will be made aware of the content of this policy and all relevant protocols through the school website, facebook, teachers to parents text messaging system and parent mail via the school website as well as regular newsletters.

 The school will liaise with parents regarding home access to IT.
-Where needed, IT equipment will be loaned to the parent for their child’s sole use during the period of self isolation; a loan agreement must be obtained from the parent in advance of this.
+Where needed and available, IT equipment will be loaned to the parent for their child’s sole use during the period of self isolation; a loan agreement must be obtained from the parent in advance of this.
 See Appendix 5.

 Paper based resources are made available where preferred

-We provide a Parent Guide [or give details of what is provided] with clear advice regarding what to do when a pupil needs to self isolate and what remote learning will be provided.
-Appendix 6 – an example.
+We provide clear advice via the newsletter regarding what to do when a pupil needs to self isolate and what remote learning will be provided.
+Appendix 7 – an example.

-We promote parental and pupil engagement through [give examples…
+We promote parental and pupil engagement through

-E.g Providing an overview video and a guide to home learning at our school

-creating videos that explain feedback
+Information in the newsletter and website

 telephoning individual parents

-using the website front page to remind and reinforce what to do on day 1 of self isolation absence]

 8. Links with other policies